cao5zy/seneca_client_for_ng2/README.md

 # Seneca Client For Ng2

-This is a library for ng2 client to invoke methods of microservices which is based on seneca framework
+This is a library for AngularJs2 to invoke methods of microservices which is based on [seneca framework](https://github.com/senecajs/seneca).

 ## Installation